dpnishant/raptor/README.md

 Note: Most of the following tools/modules/libs have been modified heavily to be able to integrate well in the framework.

-* [Mozilla ScanJS] - for JavaScript (Client-Side, Node.JS etc. and upcomming support for Chrome Extensions & Firefox Plugins)
+* :zap: [Mozilla ScanJS] - for JavaScript (Client-Side, Node.JS etc. and upcomming support for Chrome Extensions & Firefox Plugins)
-* [Brakeman] - for Ruby On Rails
+* :zap: [Brakeman] - for Ruby On Rails
-* [RIPS] - for PHP
+* :zap: [RIPS] - for PHP
-* [Manitree] - for AndroidManifest.xml insecurities
+* :zap: [Manitree] - for AndroidManifest.xml insecurities

 Avaiables Rulepacks:
-* ActionScript - supports Flash/Flex (ActionScript 2.0 & 3.0) source/sinks
+* :zap: ActionScript - supports Flash/Flex (ActionScript 2.0 & 3.0) source/sinks
-* [FindSecurityBugs]  (rules Only) - for Java (J2EE, JSP, Android, Scala, Groovy etc.)
+* :zap: [FindSecurityBugs]  (rules Only) - for Java (J2EE, JSP, Android, Scala, Groovy etc.)
-* [gitrob] (rules only) - for Sensitive Date Exposure (files containing credentials, configuration, backup, private settings etc.)
+* :zap: [gitrob] (rules only) - for Sensitive Date Exposure (files containing credentials, configuration, backup, private settings etc.)

 ### Installation (Tested on a Ubuntu 14.04 x64 LAMP instance)